esplito/coding-notes/justjavascript/01_Mental_Models/notes.md

 📚 Book to read: "Thinking, Fast and Slow" by Daniel Kahneman

-When we can we rely on the "fast" system:
+When we can we rely on the *fast* system:
 1. Good at pattern matching 💫
 2. Gut reactions 💫
 3. Gives us the ability to walk without falling over 💫